about me

 I grew up in a sleepy town in Upstate New York called Rhinebeck, attending 13 years of public school, not getting into trouble, and always doing my homework (and then some).
 I spent a solid year of my childhood coming back from school and watching two out of three Star Wars movies before starting my homework.3

 My father worked at IBM for over 30 years and consequently had copious amounts of computer hardware lying around the house.
-It was only a matter of time before I started hacking on a bunch of Model Ms.
+It was only a matter of time before I started pounding on a bunch of Model Ms.

 I attended the engineering undergraduate school at Columbia University where I studied computer science.
 I was planning on studying applied physics, until I had a much needed existential crisis and decided to follow my intuition and engorged myself in computer science.
 I under-appreciated having so much time to hack on and investigate new systems; my perspective was at the 1.5-meter level when it should have been at 10,000 meters.
 Still, it was a super valuable experience.